 A heart scan is one of the easiest scans you can get.
-Simply lie down on a table, fully clothed, and hold your breath for a couple seconds.
+Simply lie down on a table, fully clothed, and hold your breath for 15-20 seconds.
 That’s all there is to it!
+And it’s not claustrophobic.
 Here are some of the benefits:

 No matter what your results, at Cruxpoint it’s all good news: You found your heart disease before it found you.
 If your results require action, we have the protocols proven to help you lower your heart attack risk by up to 95%.

-If you receive a coronary artery calcium score above zero, we guarantee results when you participate in our two-year program.
+If you receive a coronary artery calcium score above zero, not to fear.
+We guarantee results when you participate in our BioHack Your Heart Health program.

 We’ll give you a call within three days of pre-registering to schedule your pre-scan consultation and scan.
 If you don’t hear from us, please give us a call at 720-766-7166.

-Once your results are ready, we’ll give you a call to schedule a time for you to come in to the Cruxpoint offices where we’ll walk you through your results and present options should you wish to take action to control your heart health.
+Once your results are ready, we’ll give you a call to schedule a time to walk you through your results and present options, including how Cruxpoint can help you.
+Plan for a 1-2 hour appointment.

 4450 Arapahoe Avenue, Suite 100